scikit-learn/enhancement_proposals/slep019/proposal.rst

 Define the Steering Committee as a subset of Core Contributors rather than a subset of Core Developers.

-Extend the scope of the Steering Committee from technical decisions by including decisions related to the Governance or other substential aspects of the project.

 Create a Triage Team
 ====================